TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/TypesOfPages.rst

    This type of page creates a redirect to an URL in the frontend.
    The URL is specified in the field `pages.url`.

 ..  index:: Page types; DOKTYPE_SHORTCUT
+..  _list-of-page-types-shortcut:

 `DOKTYPE_SHORTCUT` - ID: `4`
    Shortcut